Luca Conference

-The Luca Conference (sometimes misspelled Lucca Conference) was a meeting of the three Roman politicians of the First Triumvirate: Caesar, Pompey and Crassus, in 56 BC.
-The conference took place at (and was named for) the town of Luca (Lucca, Tuscany), located near Pisa.
+The Luca Conference was a 56 BC meeting of the three Roman politicians of the First Triumvirate — Caesar, Pompey and Crassus — that took place at the town of Luca (modern Lucca, in Tuscany), near Pisa.
 Luca was the southern most town in the then Roman province of Cisalpine Gaul, where Caesar was serving as Governor.
-The meeting renewed the fraying political alliance, and further cemented the three men's increasing monopoly on power.
+The meeting renewed the fraying political alliance, and further cemented the three men's increasing consolidation of power in the Roman Republic.

 Background

 The Roman general Julius Caesar was in the midst of fighting the Gallic Wars.
 At the end of 57 BC, he had conquered much of Gaul and had been awarded a 15-day supplicatio, a feast of thanksgiving, longer than any before.
 Caesar's gravitas was growing quickly, and he aimed to leverage it to his advantage.